 Second, because increasing the minimum wage is a short sighted approach, to a long term problem.
 Whereby, in my opinion the larger issue at hand, is both corporate and individual greed.

 And expanding the minimum wage from 10… to 15 dollars an hour, would likely yield only the smallest of gains.
 That is my opinion and this is because minimum wage increases, in turn, often inflate genuine American currency.
 Which means that by increasing the minimum wage, the rest of the economy fluctuates as well, particularly over time.
 Whereby, this short sighted approach then increases American’s cost of living, typically offsetting minimal gains, created in the short term.

 And this, “minimum wage domino effect,” often makes income disparity just as bad as it was or sometimes even WORSE, in the long term.

 *(Disagree?
-Submit an article to our site in the comments section below)… Image via Google search, “federal minimum wage by year.”
+Submit an article to our site via the comments section below)… Image via Google search, “federal minimum wage by year.”

 The gap between the very rich and everyone else is wider than at any time since the 1920s. pic.twitter.com/f6pf3CYLxO

 And in an ideal world… business owners would WANT to pay lower class workers, “a fair and honest wage,” in turn, boosting their own earnings and corporate reputations.
 Yet, unfortunately, today’s economy is not that way.